Native Plants for Small Spaces

 Plant with other sun-loving natives like California poppy, clarkia, and yarrow.
 The more native plants, the better for our wildlife!
 See Portland Plant List for other recommendations.

-Offering complimentary consultations for a limited time
+Offering affordable consultations for a limited time

 Seattle WA based and can support gardens along the West Coast.